robertdebock/robertdebock.github.io/my-manifesto.md

 3. Application.

 ## [Packages](#packages)
-A package should be autonomously:
+A package should be able to autonomously:
-- Installable.
+- Install.
-- Updateable.
+- Update.
-- Removable.
+- Remove.
-- Reinstallable.
+- Re-install.

 ## [Configuration management](#configuration-management)
 A configuration management contains: